huangrc1110/kdc-doc/docs/source/icra/pages/faq.rst

         - It is not recommended for you to use WSL (Windows Subsystem for Linux) for this project, as it is reported that it has CUDA acceleration issues.
 If you are under such environment, please see the QQ group chat to see if there are any existing solutions inside the discussion group.

 Q: No simulator window showing up after executing ``deploy.py`` for the simulator
 	A: Please ensure that there are no running ROS processes that are not killed properly.
-Restart the computer and try againA: Please ensure that there are no running ROS processes that are not killed properly.
 Restart the computer and try again